nf-core/website/CODE_OF_CONDUCT.md

 - Ask for consent before sharing another community member’s personal information (including photographs) on social media.
 - Be respectful of differing viewpoints and experiences.
 We are all here to learn from one another and a difference in opinion can present a good learning opportunity.
 - Celebrate your accomplishments at events!
-(Get creative with your use of emojis 🎉🥳💯🙌!)
+(Get creative with your use of emojis :tada: :partying_face: :100: :raised_hands: !)
 - Demonstrate empathy towards other community members.
 (We don’t all have the same amount of time to dedicate to nf-core.
 If tasks are pending, don’t hesitate to gently remind members of your team.
 If you are leading a task, ask for help if you feel overwhelmed.)
 - Engage with and enquire after others.
 (This is especially important given the geographically remote nature of the nf-core community, so let’s do this the best we can)
 - Focus on what is best for the team and the community.
 (When in doubt, ask)